 - The student must have met all of the prerequisites required for enrollment in the course chosen.

-- The course chosen cannot be used to meet major, comprehensive major, minor, or endorsement area requirements.
+- The CR/NC grading option cannot be designated for courses required in a major, comprehensive major, minor, or endorsement area of study.

 - The student may choose only one course per semester, unless it is an established function of the course, to be taken on a credit/no credit basis.

-The responsibility for assuring that the student satisfies the above restrictions lies with the student and his/her advisor.
-The actual granting or withholding of credit is the responsibility of the Registrar's Office.
+The responsibility for assuring that the student satisfies the above restrictions lies with the student and their advisor.

 Audit grading does not result in the accumulation of credit hours applicable to a program of study.
 No audited course may be subsequently granted credit unless it is repeated as a re-registered course under the traditional grading option.

 Auditing is generally limited to one course per semester, but is not specifically limited to a cumulative total.
 Auditing may be opted without regard for the student's classification.
-Students who wish to audit a course must complete a request form at the Office of Student Records and Registration by the end of the first week of the semester (Fall or Spring) or by the end of the first class day (Summer).
+Students who wish to audit a course must complete a request form at the Office of the University Registrar by the end of the first week of the semester (Spring or Fall) or by the end of the first class day (Summer).